Snowflake-Labs/sfquickstarts/site/sfguides/src/cloud_native_data_engineering_with_matillion_and_snowflake/cloud_native_data_engineering_with_matillion_and_snowflake.md

 <!-- ------------------------ -->

-## Creating a TRANSFORMATION job: Profit & Loss Calculation
+## Creating a Transformation Job: Profit & Loss Calculation
 Duration: 41

 The previous Transformation job provided a snapshot of every trader, based on the BUY and SELL transactions which took place.
 This job will take it a step further by calculating the profit or loss each trader is experiencing by stock, as well as the cumulative profit or loss, based on their entire portfolio.
 The below figure shows the end product of the transformation pipeline we will create in this section.